-Term Definition Competing Transaction means: a. a Competing Demutualisation; or b. a transaction or arrangement pursuant to which a Third Party will, if the transaction or arrangement is entered into or completed: i. acquire (whether directly or indirectly) or become the holder of, or otherwise acquire, have a right to acquire or have an economic interest in all or a substantial part of the business of the MBF Group including, without limitation, the Policies; ii. become a Substantial Holder in MBF or an MBF Group Member; iii. acquire control (as determined in accordance with section 50AA of the Corporations Act) of MBF or an MBF Group Member; iv. otherwise acquire or merge with MBF or an MBF Group Member; or v. enter into any agreement, arrangement or understanding requiring MBF to abandon, or otherwise fail to proceed with, the Transaction, whether by way of: vi. takeover offer; vii. scheme of arrangement; viii. sale or purchase of assets; ix. sale or purchase or issue of shares; x. joint venture; or xi. other transaction or arrangement.
-Completion means the completion of the issue of the Subscription Shares under the Implementation Deed.
+Term Definition Competing Transaction a. a Competing Demutualisation; or b. a transaction or arrangement pursuant to which a Third Party will, if the transaction or arrangement is entered into or completed: acquire (whether directly) or indirectly) or become the holder of, or otherwise acquire, have a right to acquire or have an economic interest in all or a substantial part of the business of the MBF Group including, without limitation, the Policies; become a Substantial Holder in MBF or an MBF Group Member; acquire control (as determined in accordance with section 50AA of the Corporations Act) of MBF or an MBF Group Member; otherwise acquire or merge with MBF or an MBF Group Member; or enter into any agreement, arrangement or understanding requiring MBF to abandon, or otherwise fail to proceed with, the Transaction, whether by way of: takeover offer; scheme of arrangement; Completion means the completion of the issue of the Subscription Shares under the Implementation Deed.
 Consulting Actuary means Towers, Perrin, Forster & Crosby Inc (ABN 51 002 551 019).
 Consulting Actuary's Report means the report by the Consulting Actuary set out in Schedule 8.
 Contributor means the person in whose name the relevant Membership (as defined in the Fund Rules) is registered and who is legally responsible for payment of premiums.
 Contributor Member means a Contributor who has applied for and, being eligible, has been accepted and entered on the register of company members of MBF.
 Corporations Act means the Corporations Act 2001 (Cth) and the regulations made under that Act.
 Court means the Federal Court of Australia or any other court with jurisdiction to hear and approve the Scheme.
 Court Approval Date means, if the Court approves the Scheme, the date on which the Court grants the order under section 411(4)(b) of the Corporations Act approving the Scheme.
 Cut-off Date means 8 November 2007.
 Deed Poll means the deed poll entered into by BUPA Australia Holdings and BUPA Finance (as guarantor) in favour of Scheme Members as set out in Schedule 5.
 Director means a director of MBF.
 Disclosed Transaction means any transaction identified as such in the Disclosure Letter.
 Disclosure Letter means the letter so entitled provided by MBF to BUPA Australia on 14 December 2007 and countersigned by BUPA Australia.
 Effective when used in relation to the Scheme, means the coming into effect, under section 411(10) of the Corporations Act, of the order of the Court made under section 411(4)(b) in relation to the Scheme.
 Eligible Contributor means a person who was a Contributor who held a Qualifying Policy and who was not a Company Member and in respect of whom the Trustee will become registered as a company member of MBF on its register of company members under clause 3 of the Trust Deed.
 Eligible Policy has the meaning given in rule 7 of the Allocation Rules.